andreivcodes/andreiv.com/src/content/projects/git.show.md

 ## The Problem

-As most developers, I am very proud of my Github contributions graph.
-So proud in fact, that I wanted to have it more visible, as a public statement of my passion for programming.
+Like many developers, I’ve always appreciated the visual feedback of GitHub’s contributions graph.
+It’s a simple but effective way to reflect consistent effort and engagement with coding.

 I found [github-contributions.vercel.app](https://github-contributions.vercel.app), which generates nice contribution graph images.
 Thanks to them open sourcing it, I got inspired to take it further - what if your Twitter banner could update automatically with your latest contributions?